ATBP: Awit, Titik at Bilang na Pambata: Alphabetong Filipino

-The Letter of the Day portion had preceded on the show with the singing of the song Alphabetong Filipino; which is sang by the puppets or cast members, sometimes, celebrity guests may also appeared in singing the song on some occasional episodes.
+The Letter of the Day portion had preceded on the show with the singing of the song Alphabetong Filipino; which is sung by the puppets or cast members, sometimes, celebrity guests may also appear in singing the song on some occasional episodes.

 Number of the Day

 The show also including the Number of the Day portion of which what number is featured (Example: Number 8); some episodes may include the Number of the Day in the "Kaptian Bilang" segments; as well as the singing the featured number performed by the puppet band Ook Band.
-The segments where preceded on the show with singing of the "Awit ng Bilang".
+The segments were preceded on the show with singing of the "Awit ng Bilang."

 Awit ng Bilang

-The Number segment appears with the singing of the "Awit ng Bilang" performed by the kids, the puppets, cast members or celebrity guests.
+The number segment appears with the singing of the "Awit ng Bilang" performed by the kids, the puppets, cast members, or celebrity guests.
 There are two different lines in the song; Numbers 1-10 includes the line "Bililang ba Ninyo, Sige na, Ulit-Ulitin Nyo!" (lit.
-"Do You Remember, Come on, Repeat Again!") and Numbers 1-15 or 1-20 may included the line "Magbilang mula sa umpisa, Sige na, Ulit-Ulitin Pa!" (lit.
+"Do You Remember, Come on, Repeat Again!") and Numbers 1-15 or 1-20 may include the line "Magbilang mula sa umpisa, Sige na, Ulit-Ulitin Pa!" (lit.
 "Count from the beginning, Go on, Repeat Again!").

 Smokey and the Boondocks

 Smokey and the Boondocks, the fictional puppet pop music group of the show, sings their different topics related to every episode.
-Most songs appears with voiceover opening line "(song name) aawitin sa inyo ng Smokey and the Boondocks!" (lit. "(song name) proudly perform by Smokey and the Boondocks!").
+Most songs appear with voiceover opening line "(song name) aawitin sa inyo ng Smokey and the Boondocks!" (lit. "(song name) proudly performed by Smokey and the Boondocks!").

 Broadcast

-The show was aired on weekdays from 1994 onwards.
-But in 1997, it was moved to Sunday morning.
-It also expanded to 1 hour with its reformat as a weekly children's program.
-It was re aired many times aired on Az2 11.
+The show was aired on weekdays from 1994 onwards, but in 1997, it was moved to Sunday mornings.
+It was also expanded to 1 hour with its reformat as a weekly children's program.
+As of 2025, the show aired as a re-run on A2Z and Knowledge Channel.